1978

 Muhammad Ali was the only one to control that his portrait matched well the image of himself that he wanted to leave, just as fearless in his activism as in his sport.
 He is the only one of the eleven whose sport is not symbolized by an artifact : his bare fists are brandished towards the artist.

 A complete set was sold for $ 5.7M by Christie's on May 11, 2011, lot 54.
 The ten elements of this specific set were painted in 1978 in synthetic polymer and silkscreen ink on canvas 102 x 102 cm each.
-The Muhammad Ali is now separated from the rest of the set.
-It was sold for $ 18M from a lower estimate of $ 4.5M by Christie's on November 11, 2021, lot 36C.
+Separated from the rest of the set, Muhammad Ali was sold for $ 18M by Christie's on November 11, 2021, lot 36C.
 The champion is featured in red with blue and yellow fists over a purple ground.

 Behind the boxing champion, the greatest is Pelé, fetching $ 860K in 2019 and £ 580K in 2020.